NOTICE:

 1. METAL

-1. Measure the dependence of the resistance of metal wires to a temperature of at least 12 different temperatures in the range of temperatures from –5 °C to 65 °C.
+1. Measure the dependence of the resistance of metal wires on temperature for at least 12 different temperatures ranging from -5 °C to 65 °C.

-2. Obtained values plotted on graph and qualitatively compare the shape obtained depending Rk(t) with the theory.
+2. Plot the values obtained on a graph and qualitatively compare the shape obtained as a function of Rk(t) with the theory.

-3. Calculate the average resistance coefficient of metal under examination.
+3. Calculate the average resistivity of the metal under study.

-4. fits in a spreadsheet dependence Rk(t) of linear regression equation.
-From coefficients of equation (y = a.x + b) determine the temperature coefficient of resistance, or resistivity at 0 °C.
+4. Fits in a spreadsheet dependence Rk(t) of linear regression equation.
+From coefficients of the equation (y = a·x + b determine the temperature coefficient of resistance, or resistivity at 0 °C.

-5. Both the values of temperature coefficient of resistance (section 3 and 4) compare to each other and you know if that examined metal was platinum, and compare with the tabulated value.
+5. Compare the two values of the temperature coefficient of resistance (Sections 3 and 4) with each other and you will know if the metal examined was platinum, and compare with the tabulated value.

 2. SEMICONDUCTOR

-1. Measure the dependence of a semiconductor thermistor resistance at temperature for at least 12 different temperatures in the range of temperatures from –5 °C to 65 °C.
+1. Measure the temperature dependence of the resistance of a semiconductor thermistor for at least 12 different temperatures in the range of -5 °C to 65 °C.

-2. Obtained values plotted on graph and qualitatively compare the shape obtained depending Rk(t) with the theory.
+2. Plot the values obtained on a graph and qualitatively compare the shape of the obtained dependence of Rk(t) with theory.

 3. Calculate the average thermistor temperature constant β for the semiconductor under consideration.

-4. Construct in a spreadsheet the graph of ln[Rp(T)] to 1/T. From equation coefficients (y = a.x + b) determine the temperature coefficient β of semiconductors, or resistivity at 0 °C.
+4. Construct the graph of ln[Rp(T)] versus 1/T in a spreadsheet.
+From the coefficients of the equation (y = a·x + b), determine the temperature coefficient β of the semiconductor or the resistivity at 0 °C.

-5. Both the values of thermistor temperature constant β (section 3 and 4) compare to each other.
-From average value of β determine the activation energy ΔE of used semiconductors – convert it to eV.
+5. Compare the two values of the thermistor temperature constant β (sections 3 and 4).
+From the average value of β, determine the activation energy ΔE of the semiconductors used – convert it to eV.

-You can download (For the processing of experimental data): (only Czech) Worksheet for experiment VILI.
+You can download (for processing of experimental data) (Czech only) worksheet for experiment VILI.

 1. Run the remote experiment.

-2. Use the controls (see below), gradually set the temperature of different elements.
+2. Use the controls (see below) to gradually adjust the temperature of different elements.

-3. Read temperature and store the measured values of resistance in the selected moments.
+3. Read the temperature and save the measured resistance values at the selected moments.

-4. Save the experimental values to the HDD on your PC after measurement of the required data and exit remote experiment.
+4. After measuring the required data, save the experimental values to the hard disk of your PC and quit the remote experiment.

-5. Open the obtained CSV file in a spreadsheet.
+5. Open the obtained CSV file in a spreadsheet program.

-6. METAL: By the formula (2) determine the values of coefficient of metal resistance and averages them.
+6. METAL: Using formula (2) determine the values of the coefficient of metal resistance and average them.

-7. plot the dependence of metal resistance in the above chart and data proložíme of linear regression equation (y = ak.x + bk) with displayed regression coefficients.
+7. Plot the dependence of the metal resistance in the above graph and fit the data with the linear regression equation (y = ak·x + bk) with the displayed regression coefficients.

 8. Regression coefficient bk has direct relevance to the value of R0 resistance element of used at 0 °C.

-9. emperature coefficient of electrical resistance α is obtained by dividing the coefficients of of linear regression:
+9. The temperature coefficient of electric resistance α is obtained by dividing the coefficients of linear regression:

-10. SEMICONDUCTOR: The spreadsheet can make the graph of Rp(t)] to t and compare the quality of its temperature-dependent electrical resistance of the metal.
+10. SEMICONDUCTOR: The spreadsheet can construct the graph of Rp(t) versus t and compare the quality of its temperature dependent electrical resistance of the metal.

-12. We will use the data for the the graph of, and according to the formula (4) we get a series of β values that averaged.
+12. We use the data for the graph of and according to formula (4) we obtain a series of β values that are averaged.

-13. We return to the chart and we obtain linear regression equation (y = ap.x + bp) with displayed regression coefficients
+13. We return to the graph and we obtain the linear regression equation (y = ap·x + bp) with the regression coefficients displayed.

-14. Regression coefficient bp has the meaning of ln(R0).
-We determine from it the value of R0 – we can observe with the experimentally determined value at 0 °C.
+14. The regression coefficient bp has the meaning of ln(R0).
+From it we determine the value of R0 – we can observe with the experimentally determined value at 0 °C.

-15. Regression coefficient ap has the importance of finding value of thermistor temperature constant and we obtain the value of activation energy ΔE by relationship ΔE = β.k (k – Boltzmann constant).
+15. The regression coefficient ap has the meaning of finding the value of the thermistor temperature constant and we get the value of the activation energy ΔE by the relation ΔE = β·k (k – Boltzmann's constant).

 16. We can interspace the experimental values of electrical resistance of the two elements obtained dependencies with completed parameters: R0, α, β: